andreaestandia/procellariiform_backbone/README.md

-# Body Size, Population Size and Life History Traits Explain Little Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny
+# Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny is not Solely Explained by Body Mass, Flight Efficiency, Population Size or Life History Traits

-This GitHub repository contains supplementary material and custom scripts used in the manuscript: Body Size, Population Size and Life History Traits Explain Little Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny
+This GitHub repository contains supplementary material and custom scripts used in the manuscript: Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny is not Solely Explained by Body Mass, Flight Efficiency, Population Size or Life History Traits (https://www.biorxiv.org/content/10.1101/2021.07.27.453752v1)

 ### Scripts: